 A Fintech WhatsApp bot can collect any details you’d like to from.
 Once a customer has sent you a message, their phone number and name are automatically picked up.

-Generating lots of leads is only the first step towards a successful sales process.
+Generating lots of leads is only the first step toward a successful sales process.

 You now need to ensure that the leads are properly qualified and then handed to the right teams.